 It is important to use the dose your surgeon recommends even if it is different from the dose listed on the medication bottle.
-The dose on the bottle is based on age, but weight-based dosing may manage pain better.
+The dose on the bottle is based on age, but dosing based on your child’s weight may manage pain better.

-Your surgeon may recommend using these medications “around the clock” to manage pain.
-This means giving your child the medications on a set schedule, and possibly during the night.
+Your team may recommend using these medications on a regular basis (“around the clock”) to manage pain.
+This means giving your child the medications on a set schedule during the day and even at night.
 Ask your surgeon what dosing schedule to follow, as well as how to give the medications.

 You can keep track of medications by making notes on a medication log or on your phone.
 Write down the name of the medication, the time you gave it, the amount you gave, and when your child can have the next dose.
 Share this information with anyone else who is also caring for your child, so a dose isn’t accidentally given twice.